Remove Loop in Linked List

 Approach: Using HashSet

-The simplest approach to solve this problem is to check whether a node in the linked list has been visited before.
+The most straightforward approach to solve this problem is to check whether a node in the linked list has been visited before.
 To perform this operation, a hashmap can be used.
 If a node has already occurred before, simply set the current pointer to NULL.

 Algorithm